Sunday, November 26, 2017

 Andrew Jackson Inaugural Orange Whiskey Punch

 With these accusations hanging over his head, Adams faced problems from the start and his four years in office weren't easy ones.
-Although his intelligence,family background, and experience could have made him a great president, he lacked the charisma needed to create a base of loyal supporters.
+Although his intelligence, family background, and experience could and should have made him a great president, he lacked the charisma needed to create a base of loyal supporters.

-Not surprisingly, he lost the election of 1828 in a landslide, and when Andrew Jackson was inaugurated in 1829, 20,000 of his loyal supporters who believed he had been cheated out of the White House four years earlier, descended upon Washington, eager to celebrate the long-delayed victory of their champion.
+Not surprisingly, he lost the election of 1828 in a landslide, and when Andrew Jackson was inaugurated in March, 1829, twenty thousand of his loyal supporters, who believed he had been cheated out of the White House four years earlier, descended "like locusts" upon Washington, eager to celebrate the long-delayed victory of their champion.

-According to food historian Poppy Cannon, Jackson's inauguration "sparked a celebration that did everything but set fire to the White House."
-Thousands of rowdy fans poured into the building and "little thought was given to the delicate French furniture, elegant draperies, and fine china" as ice cream, punch, ices and cakes "were gobbled up as fast they appeared on long serving tables."
+According to culinary historian Poppy Cannon, Jackson's inauguration "sparked a celebration that did everything but set fire to the White House."
+Thousands of rowdy fans crammed into the building and "little thought was given to the delicate French furniture, elegant draperies, and fine china" as ice cream, ices and cakes "were gobbled up as fast they appeared on long serving tables."

 In a letter to her sister, Margaret Bayard Smith, a prominent Washington socialite, described the chaos of Jackson's inaugural festivities this way: